vbarua/PythonWorkshop/README.md

-View the rendered files [here](http://nbviewer.ipython.org/github/vbarua/PythonWorkshop/tree/master/).
+All of the code for this workshop is contained in iPython Notebooks.
+The rendered notebooks can be viewed [here](http://nbviewer.ipython.org/github/vbarua/PythonWorkshop/tree/master/).

 # Table of Contents
 ## Meta